- Entertainment and Media»

-Meanwhile the local doctor (Ian McKellen) figures out that Yanko is in fact, Russian.
+Meanwhile, the local doctor (Ian McKellen) figures out that Yanko is, in fact, Russian.
 The doctor and Yanko discover a mutual love for the game of Chess and strike up a friendship, sharing many hours together.
 Yanko helps the doctor improve his Chess game and in the process, the doctor, having lost his own son, develops fatherly feelings towards Yanko.
-Both men have had to survive incredible losses that have altered the course of their lives.
+Both men have had to survive incredible losses that altered the courses of their lives.

 The doctor's friends, the Swaffers, hire Yanko and pay him wages.
-Yanko learns that Miss Swaffer (Kathy Bates), was denied love and a normal life when, on the eve of her wedding day, she had a horse-riding accident and broke her spine.
+Yanko learns that Miss Swaffer (Kathy Bates), was denied love and a normal life when, on the eve of her wedding day, she had a horse-riding accident and ended up with a broken spine.

 Meanwhile, bodies from the doomed ship start washing ashore.

-Amy discover' Yanko at the obelisk the town has erected for those who were lost on Yanko's Ship.
-She breaks to news to him, as to the fate of his friends and fellow travelers.
+Amy discover's Yanko's name at the obelisk the town has erected for those who were lost on Yanko's Ship.
+She breaks the news to him, and he finally learns the fate of his friends and fellow travelers.
 Yanko is distraught and Amy takes Yanko to her secret cave.

 Whatever they do to us, whatever take they from us...
-I am your home and you're mine.— Yanko Goral
+I am your home and you're mine.